umang23567/AdCraft-AI/README.md

 - **Minimal Error Handling**
   Although the code is generally robust, detailed error handling hasn't been implemented.
-  In rare cases, unexpected inputs or failures (e.g., LLM/API/image issues) may cause errors.
+  In rare cases, unexpected errors or failures (e.g., LLM/API/image issues) may happen.

 ---